Allan Schwartz, LCSW, Ph.D. was in private practice for more than thirty years. He is a Licensed Clinical Social Worker in the states

 While these are disguised and fictionalized cases they represent the types of feelings people experience when they receive their diagnosis.
 Denial thinking often determines whether or not a person will accept any.

-Why is it so difficult to accept a diagnosis?
+Why is it so difficult to accept a behavioral disorder diagnosis?

 1. For some people a behavior disorder is ego dystonic and for others its ego syntonic.